Book Review: Monsier Monde Vanishes

 Monsiuer Monde wakes up, collects three hundred thousand francs from the family firm, and steps out of his life on the Rue Ballu with the terrifying placidity of a sleepwalker.
-There are no manifestos pinned to the mantelpiece.
-He boards a train to Marseille to go somewhere, to misplace himself, one suspects.
+Without leaving behind neither a note nor manifesto he boards a train to Marseille to go somewhere, to misplace himself, one suspects.

 Our reflex is to find a name for Monsieur Monde’s flight because we crave reasons and are disturbed by the possibility that an action might well be utterly motiveless.
-To call it a midlife crisis, or an existential meltdown, or anything that might cling to the logic of cause and effect.
+We must explain it, call it a midlife crisis or rather an existential meltdown, or anything that might cling to the logic of cause and effect.
 Simenon, however, pokes fun at this bourgeois impulse.
 A midlife crisis implies a search for vitality, usually involving a sports car or a younger mistress.
 We have no hint of that here.
-Monde’s impulse is closer to a fugue state, or perhaps a philosophical experiment conducted by a man who has realised, at forty-eight, that his existence is largely a clerical error.
+Monde’s impulse is closer to a fugue state or perhaps a philosophical experiment conducted by a man who has realised, at forty-eight, that his existence is largely a clerical error.

 Simenon is scrupulously attentive to the texture of the trap before he springs it.
-Monsieur Monde moves through a house of subtle suffocation.
-A gas lamp lit by a man in a greenish overcoat, a shade so jaundiced it seems to radiate stagnation.
-Books and leather chairs and the sanctum of bourgeois order.
-A daughter’s cough met with paternal detachment.
+Monsieur Monde moves through a house that seems utterly suffocating.
+A gas lamp lit by a man in a greenish overcoat.
+‘Greenish’.
+The shade is so jaundiced it seems to radiate stagnation.
+The house is full of books and leather chairs and all the sanctum of bourgeois order.
+A daughter coughs somewhere in the distance, but it is met with a paternal detachment.
 The baby might be vomiting, but only might be.
-To Monde it is now merely another sound in the house.
+To Monde it is now merely another boring sound in the house.

 The brilliance of the novel, and Simenon is nothing if not a technician of the damp soul, is in its refusal to romanticise the escape.
 When Monde arrives in the Midi, shedding the “calcified comforts” of Paris, he does not immediately transform into a Rimbaud of the Riviera.
-Instead, he is beset by the clumsy paranoia of the novice fugitive.
-He is a man performing an impersonation of a stranger and the costume IS continuously itchy.
+Instead, he is beset with awkwardness and the clumsy paranoia of the novice robber who is not yet able to master his craft.

-There is a dry, quiet comedy in his incompetence.
-We watch him in a modest Paris hotel, fussing over a ball of string to wrap his stolen cash, behaving with the conspicuous guilt of a man who has never before broken a rule.
+There is a dry comedy in his incompetence.
+We watch Monde in a modest Paris hotel, fussing over a ball of string to wrap his stolen cash, behaving with the conspicuous guilt of a man who has never before broken a rule.
 He splashes toilet water on his trousers, he forgets his coffee, he glances over his shoulder at a public that remains obstinately uninterested in his fate.
-This is the ‘roman dur’ as social anthropology.
-Simenon understands that a bourgeois man stripped of his rituals is not a liberated savage but a confused child.
-On the streets near the Rue de Buci, Monde wanders among housewives haggling over produce, women rooted in the exuberant solidity of the real, while he drifts like a shade, his pockets heavy with currency he has forgotten how to spend.
+This is Simenon’s famous ‘roman dur’ as social anthropology.
+Simenon understands that a bourgeois man stripped of his rituals is not a liberated savage but an embarrasingly confused child.
+On the streets near the Rue de Buci, Monde wanders among housewives haggling over produce, women rooted in the exuberant solidity of the real, while he drifts about and his pockets heavy with currency he has forgotten how to spend.

-He has spent a lifetime calibrating himself to the expectations of others, and he cannot simply switch off the mechanism.
-Even in flight, Monde polices his own visibility, terrified of committing a faux pas against a code of conduct he has ostensibly abandoned.
-He is no longer a paterfamilias yet not quite a derelict.
+Monde has spent a lifetime calibrating himself to the expectations of others, and he cannot simply switch off the mechanism.
+Even in flight, he polices his own visibility, terrified of committing a faux pas against a code of conduct he has ostensibly abandoned.
+Monde is no longer a paterfamilias yet not quite a derelict.
 The bourgeois psyche, Simenon implies, possesses a stubborn immune response to exile, a compulsion to manage, to systematise, even as the world dissolves into entropy.

 Why did he go unhesitatingly to wait for a bus, at the corner of Boulevard Saint-Michel, that would take him to the Gare de Lyon?
 He had not thought about it beforehand; he had not said to himself that he would do this or that.
 Once again, he was following a preordained plan, for which he was not responsible.
 Nor had he made any decision the day before.
 It all came from much further back, from the beginning of things.

-The more we watch him drifting the clearer it becomes that his behaviour, for all its shapelessness, flows from a deeper place than reason.
-“Beyond reason,” one might say, rather than “without” it.
-He eats, not because he’s hungry, but because “everyone was eating”, pure mimesis.
+The more we watch him drifting the clearer it becomes that Monde’s behaviour, for all its shapelessness, flows from a deeper place than reason.
+‘Beyond reason,’ one might say, rather than ‘without’ it.
+He eats, not because he’s hungry, but because ‘everyone was eating’, pure mimesis.
 This is Simenon’s autopsy of agency, the notion that sometimes one’s decisions are shaped by some intangible hum, a primal inertia, an unspoken permission to follow the pull of pure contingency.
-There is a terrifying moment when Monde almost steps off the train in Lyon for absolutely no reason, tempted by the sudden, vertiginous allure of a life without a script.
+There is a somewhat terrifying moment when Monde almost steps off the train in Lyon for absolutely no reason, tempted by the sudden, vertiginous allure of a life without a script.

 When he finally arrives in Marseille and checks into a hotel, the dam breaks, “zigzagging rivulets”, the final, structural release of a lifetime’s sedimentary weariness.
 Here is Monde, sudden and “ageless,” trembling with a vulnerability he has spent forty-eight years suppressing.
 We are reminded of the load he has carried, the decades spent propping up his father’s squandered business, the silent absorption of his two wives’ secrets, the identity forged entirely around duty and forbearance.

 He does not explode with the righteous rage of the wronged patriarch.
 Simenon grants him not even the catharsis of resentment, only a tired question muttered into the void: “Why have you treated me so harshly?”
 The “you” is addressed to no one in particular—to God, perhaps, or merely to the ceiling.
+It does not really matter.
 The novel is pitiless in its refusal to moralise.
 Monde married first for procreative duty (which ended in betrayal) and second for the sake of normalcy (which ended in boredom), but here in the salt air of Marseille, he stops trying to justify the narrative.
-In Simenon’s universe, to stop explaining oneself is the most radical move of all.
+In Simenon’s universe, to stop explaining oneself is to start living, and the most radical move of all.

 When the woman in the adjacent room, a stranger named Julie, collapses after a lovers’ row, swallowing pills and cradling her breasts in despair, Monde intervenes with the clumsy reflexes of an anti-hero who has never quite learned how not to be of service.
 He has fled the stifling obligations of the patriarch only to immediately assume them again in a damp hotel room.
 He is the escaped prisoner who, finding a mess in the street, immediately stops to sweep it up.